top of page

 Just because the oldest generation is different (sometimes significantly so) from the youngest generation, doesn’t mean that all those differences are bad.
 Using assessment tools to identify the core values and strengths of each generation is a great way to bridge the generational gap and open the door to working together collaboratively.

 Just as people grow from children to adults to elders, a family business must do that as well.
-Those that are able to thrive across several generations almost never look exactly the same in the third generation as they did in the first.
+Those who are able to thrive across several generations almost never look exactly the same in the third generation as they did in the first.
 It is important to embrace innovation and diversification so your company can grow and adapt in the long run.

-How We Can Help
+How Our Family Business Advisory Firm Can Help

 About Ahmie

-When he’s not working, Ahmie enjoys spending time with his wife, Sara, their three children, and their granddaughters.
-He recognizes that health is wealth so he has committed to daily yoga, meditation, and plant-based eating.
+When he’s not working, Ahmie enjoys spending time with his wife, Sara, their three children, and three grandchildren.
+He recognizes that health is wealth, so he has committed to daily yoga, meditation, and plant-based eating.
 His other hobbies include woodturning, golf, reading, listening to music, and biking.
-He is active in his community and served as the Foundation Chair of the Jewish Federation Community Foundation of Greater Pittsburgh and supports the Big Brothers Big Sisters of America (BBBS).
-To learn more about Ahmie, connect with him on LinkedIn.
+He is active in his community, has served as the Foundation Chair of the Jewish Federation Community Foundation of Greater Pittsburgh, and supports various philanthropic endeavors.
+To learn more about Ahmie, connect with him on LinkedIn

 Interchange Capital Partners, LLC, (“INTERCHANGE CAPITAL PARTNERS”) is a registered investment adviser with the Securities and Exchange Commission providing investment advisory and financial planning services.
 Any reference to the terms “registered investment adviser” or “registered” does not imply that INTERCHANGE CAPITAL PARTNERS or any person associated with INTERCHANGE CAPITAL PARTNERS has achieved a certain level of skill or training.
 A copy of INTERCHANGE CAPITAL PARTNERS’s current written disclosure (ADV 2A Firm Brochure) discussing our advisory services and fees is available for your review upon request.
 INTERCHANGE CAPITAL PARTNERS, in addition to providing investment advisory and financial planning services, provides business consulting services.
 In connection with its business consulting services, INTERCHANGE CAPITAL PARTNERS does not provide tax or legal advice.